ShizukaDonaghue/luve/TESTING.md

   <img src="docs/images/testing/negative-product-price.png" width=300>

   ***Solution:***
-  In order to validate the product price field, MinValueValidator has been added to the model to accept prices that are 0.01 and above.
-JQuery plug in has also been added to raise an error message if a price lower than 0.01 is entered.
+  To validate the product price field, MinValueValidator has been added to the model to accept prices that are 0.01 and above.
+JQuery plug-in has also been added to raise an error message if a price lower than 0.01 is entered.

   <img src="docs/images/testing/minvaluevalidator.png" width=520>